HasnainSolangi/GIAIC/45-assignments-exercises/README.md

 19. Dinner Guests: Working with one of the programs from Exercises 14 through 18, print a message indicating the number of people you are inviting to dinner.

-20. Think of something you could store in a array.
+20. Think of something you could store in an array.
 For example, you could make a list of mountains, rivers, countries, cities, languages, or anything else you’d like.
 Write a program that creates a list containing these items.

 21. They think of something you could store in a TypeScript Object.
 Write a program that creates Objects containing these items.